- Housekeeping Services requires at least one housekeeping closet on each floor of the building.

 - Housekeeping Services requires one Min-Max closet per new/renovated building.
 The purpose of the Min-Max closet is to store Housekeeping supplies (paper towels, toilet paper, soap, and etc.) for the entire building.

 - The Min-Max closet should be located on the ground floor or the floor that is on the same level as the loading dock if the building has a loading dock.
-It should be located as lose as possible to the dock or service entrance.
+It should be located as close as possible to the dock or service entrance.

 - The room should have double doors.
 Single-wide doors are not wide enough.
 Min-Max closets should be built to at least 10 feet long by at least 12 feet wide.
 For buildings with more than four floors the min-max closet can be larger.